2024 Northeastern United States wildfires: Summary and impacts

-Following multiple wildfires in Prospect Park, mayor Eric Adams banned all grilling in New York City on November 9.
-That weekend, the Jackson Creek wildfire expanded into Orange County, New York and an 18-year old firefighter was killed trying to put out the fire.
-The wildfire also led to businesses and roads being closed.
+Following multiple wildfires in the region and a two-alarm wildfire in Prospect Park, mayor Eric Adams banned all grilling in New York City on November 9.
+Just one day prior to the ban, the Jennings Creek wildfire started in Orange County, New York near the border of Passaic County, New Jersey.
+An 18-year old New York forest ranger was killed trying to put out the fire.
+The wildfire spread quickly and led to businesses and roads being closed.
+Another wildfire in the state, the Whitehouse Fire caused $20,000 in damage and an injury.
 The wildfires also led to poor air quality across the region, with the air quality index reaching 201 in New York City late on November 9.
 While light rain fell in New Jersey from November 10 to 11th, including up to 0.23 in in Trenton and 0.19 in in Newark, the rain failed to provide much relief for the wildfires.
 New York City suffered a record number of wildfires from October 29 to November 12.
 Amtrak service was suspended for 24 hours on November 12-13 between Penn Station and New Haven, Connecticut due to brush fires.

 By November 18, many wildfires in the Northeast were beginning to be contained, with the Jennings Creek Fire reaching 90% containment.
 However, to facilitate in containment, a voluntary evacuation order was issued for Warwick, New York.
 On November 19, the Butternut Fire formed at Great Barrington in Massachusetts and by November 20, the fire grew to 1100 acres.
 However, on November 21, significant rain and snow significantly reduced the fire threat, with many locations across New York, Connecticut and New Jersey receiving over 2 in of rain, and with snowfall accumulations up to 20 in in High Point, New Jersey.

+On November 22, with help from rain and snowfall that week, the Jennings Creek wildfire was fully contained, leaving 5304 acres burned across New York and New Jersey.
 The Butternut Fire was declared to be contained on December 1.